 And please be advised that’s since it’s very hard to rate these impressive bands, number one is not necessarily number one!

 Now let’s begin the countdown!

 Coming from Albuquerque, New Mexico, XIT is a Native American rock group with a decidedly nostalgic message.
 Formed in the 1970s, the original members were A. Michael Martinez (singer), Mac Suazo (bass), Lee Herrerra (drums) and R.C.
 Gariss (guitar).
 These days the group’s lineup is Willie Bluehouse Johnson (guitar), P.J.
 West (drums), Louie Running Wolf (bass) and Jim Boyd (guitar).
 XIT released two successful albums in the ‘70s: Plight of the Redman (1972) and Silent Warrior (1973).
 Their latest album is Forty Years (2011).
 Incidentally, XIT means “crossing of Indian tribes.”
-Notably, Plight of the Redman is a concept album regarding the Era of Exploration when Columbus arrived in the Americas, changing the life of American Indians forever.
+Notably, Plight of the Redman is a concept album regarding the Age of Exploration when European settlers arrived in the Americas, changing the lives of American Indians forever.

 11. Breach of Trust